zbeislerOSI/OCS-Docs/Documentation/DataViews/GetDataViewData/Quick_Start_Get_Data_View_Data.md

 ---

 # Get data view data
 You retrieve data view data with the [Data API](xref:DataViewsDataAPI).
+This topic explains parameters, options and items you must define to retrieve data view data.

 ## General concepts
 The supported mode of retrieval is interpolated values within a user-specified range.
 Several formats are available, such as JSON and CSV.